fungenomics/CoRAL/README.md

 cat Scripts/run_benchmarking.sh
 ```

 The script first sets up the paths to the config file, apptainer image and snake file.
-If you've set up the tutorial folder correctly you don't have to change anything here, except if you are running on a HPC you need to edit the SLURM (or other schedular) parameters at the top.
+If you've set up the tutorial folder correctly you don't have to change anything here, except if you are running on a HPC you need to edit the SLURM (or other scheduler) parameters at the top.

 ```bash
 # path to snakefile, config and apptainer image